 Living on seashores and beaches has its advantages and besides providing an escape route, the sea can offer so much more when it comes to food.
 From fish to the plants growing along the seashore and even the highly nutritious seaweed, which is versatile and easily accessible.
 Here is what edible seaweeds you should forage if you are at the beach.

 Before you start you have to first think about safety.
 Always go in pairs when doing coastal foraging as the exposed rocks are covered with seaweeds and can prove very slippery.
 Falling and hitting your head on the rocks can be lethal.
 It is also a good idea to know the foraging area, especially the tidal and weather conditions.
 You have to play it safe and never venture too far beyond the tidal limits as the changes in wind and weather can affect the tide and you will be trapped or even worse.

-Regarding the equipment needed, her are the essentials:
+Regarding the equipment needed, here are the essentials:

-- Communication device (mobile phone, walkies-talkie, etc) – make sure it’s fully charged.
+- A communication device (mobile phone, walkie-talkie, etc) – make sure it’s fully charged.

 - Weatherproof clothing and life vests for those who can’t swim.

 - A good knife for cutting the edible seaweeds.